MiniCRM-Group/MiniCRM/README.md

 and then run the production build of our backend (which also deploys).
 You will need to specify a GCP project id in `backend/pom.xml`.

 ```
-# First, run prod build of frontend
+# First, run prod build of frontend in the frontend folder
 npm run build
-# Then, run prod build of backend
+# Then, deploy to Google App Engine in the backend folder
 mvn package appengine:deploy
 ```